dinablachman/notion-toggle/README.md

 - storage (for saving the auto‑hide setting)

 ### license
-MIT license - see license file for details
+mit license - see license file for details